ManifoldScholar/manifold-docusaurus/docs/administering/managing_services.md

 docker-compose logs -f
 ```

-## Using SystemD
+## For Source Installs

 :::note
 This section is still a work in progress.
-Check back soon for instructions on configuring Manifold services with SystemD.
+Check back soon for instructions on configuring Manifold services with installation from source.
 :::